jhudsl/Documentation_and_Usability/07-reference_guides.Rmd

 Ideally, your tool can use a data format that is common.
 But the more that your tool is particular about an odd data format, the more your documentation needs to be specific about what the odd data format looks like.

-- Including example files are helpful.
+- Include example files for a positive control/example.
-- Send your user to any tools they can use to convert their data format.
+- Send your user to any tools they can use to convert their data format automatically.

 [GSEA has great descriptions of their data formats](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideTEXT.htm#_Loading_Data) with examples of what the data formats look like.